 1. Professor X has an evil step sibling – Mystique!

 A few years after the X-Men were introduced to the world in 1963, readers were shocked to discover that team founder and mentor Professor Charles Xavier had a supervillain for a step brother: the unstoppable Juggernaut.
 Since then, this familial relationship has been one of the few facets of comics canon that (to my knowledge) no creative team has ever bothered to revise, revoke or reinvent in some way.

 When it came time to cover Xavier’s early years on screen, however, director Matthew Vaughn and the team behind 2011’s X-Men: First Class decided that it was time for a change.
 Early in the piece, we learn that James McAvoy’s Xavier does indeed have a morally dubious adopted sibling, only this time, it’s Jennifer Lawrence’s Mystique, and he adopted her himself!

 There’s probably an element of fandom that does hate this change, but I’ve not encountered it, and I think the reason why this one got over the line is mostly because it was so well executed.
-Like the comics its based on, the core X-Men film franchise concerns itself with the idealogical battle between Xavier and former ally Magneto, as they try to deal with the persecution of their fellow mutants by the humans who hate and fear them.
+Like the comics its based on, the core X-Men film franchise concerns itself with the ideological battle between Xavier and former ally Magneto, as they try to deal with the persecution of their fellow mutants by the humans who hate and fear them.

 Xavier is portrayed as the benign figure pushing for peaceful co-existence between humans and mutantkind, and Magneto is the more nefarious of the two, promoting a “screw all humans” agenda.
-To help add some shades of grey to the black and white arguments of these lead characters, the series has relied on a morally ambiguous character to round out the main cast of each film, with Wolverine filling this role in the first three films, and Mystique taking over for the newer installments.
+To help add some shades of grey to the black and white arguments of these lead characters, the series has relied on a morally ambiguous character to round out the main cast of each film, with Wolverine filling this role in the first three films, and Mystique taking over for the newer instalments.